-Dark clothing works best to reduce reflection under the face shield.
+Dark clothing works best to reduce reflection under a faceshield.
 Heavier materials, such as wool clothing, heavy cotton or leather, are preferred as they resist deterioration.
-Materials that can melt or cause severe burn due to sparks that may lodge in rolled-up sleeves, pockets of clothing or pant cuffs are not recommended.
+Materials that can melt or cause severe burn due to sparks that may lodge in rolled-up sleeves, pockets of clothing or pant cuffs are not suggested.

-The ANSI standard requires all welders and cutters to wear protective flame-resistant gloves, such as leather welder's gloves, which provide the heat resistance needed for welding.
-A gauntlet cuff offers additional arm protection, and insulated linings should be used to protect areas exposed to high radiant energy.
+The ANSI standard requires all welders and cutters to wear protective flame-resistant gloves, such as leather welder’s gloves, which help provide the heat resistance needed for welding.
+A gauntlet cuff offers additional arm protection, and insulated linings should be used to help protect areas exposed to high radiant energy.

-Other protective clothing for welding safety would include durable, flame-resistant aprons made of leather or other suitable materials to provide protection to the front of the body when additional protection against sparks and radiant energy is needed.
+Other protective clothing for welding safety may include durable, flame-resistant aprons made of leather or other suitable materials to provide protection to the front of the body when additional protection against sparks and radiant energy is needed.

 - Volume and configuration of the space where the welding operations occur